History of papermaking in New York: First groundwood papermaking

 The first mechanical invention to revolutionize paper making was the fourdrinier machine invented in 1799, in France, by Nicholas Louis Robert and perfected by Henry Fourdrinier and his brother, Sealey.
 The second was the Keller-Voelter grinders for turning wood into wood pulp.

 In 1866, Albrecht Pagenstecher, a German immigrant living in Stockbridge, Massachusetts, together with his brother Rudolf, bought two German-made Keller-Voelter grinders.
 As stated by Albrecht Pagenstecher himself: on March 5, 1867, in nearby Curtisville, he was the first in the United States to manufacture commercially viable 'groundwood' wood pulp.
 He sold the pulp to the Smith Paper Company which on March 8, 1867 produced commercial newsprint paper.
 Pagenstecher made his pulp out of aspen or "popple" and soon the supply of available popple ran out.
 The New York World reluctantly cancelled its contract for the newsprint, which the Smith Paper Company of Lee, Massachusetts was making from this new woodpulp.
 In despair, Pagenstecher returned to Saxony and asked Heinrich Voelter what he could do.
 "We too have run out of popple," was the reply, "but we are using spruce.
 Have you any spruce in America?"
 To this Pagenstecher could only reply, "I do not know, but I'll find out."

 Early visions of wood-based papermaking in New York

-Cornell Professor of Forest Management, and a leader and consultant to the pulp and paper industry, Arthur Bernhard Recknagel (1906 graduate of Yale forestry school; at Cornell from 1913 to 1943; forester and executive secretary of Empire State Forest Products Association from 1917 to 1948), used to tell how his uncle, Albrecht Pagenstecher returned home from Saxony and, fortunately, asked his friend, Senator Warren Miller, who suggested that they go to Saratoga Springs and make inquiries there for spruce.
+Cornell Professor of Forest Management, and a leader and consultant to the pulp and paper industry, Arthur Bernhard Recknagel (1906 graduate of Yale forestry school; at Cornell from 1913 to 1943; forester and executive secretary of Empire State Forest Products Association from 1917 to 1948), used to tell how his uncle, Albrecht Pagenstecher returned home from Saxony and asked his friend, Senator Warren Miller, who suggested that they go to Saratoga Springs and make inquiries there for spruce.
 From Saratoga they drove to Luzerne, at the confluence of the Hudson and Sacandaga Rivers, and learned that spruce was abundantly available in these watersheds.